 Once you have an idea of the strength of the high winds in your area, start looking for shingles that are rated for these winds.
 Usually, this is done via the UL 2390 system, but if you have a hard time finding what you need, call up your local contractor.
 They usually have access to a wider selection of products and may have the items you need in stock.

 The next thing you need to do is have the shingles properly installed.
 Without the proper installation, wind-rated shingles will be unable to function to the best of their capabilities.
 Find a contractor who’s capable of conducting this roof replacement for you, so you won’t have to worry about it in the future.

 Here’s a quick run-down on how these materials need to be installed:

 Metal roofs are durable, but they need to be screwed down in order for the shingles to be able to deal with high winds.
 Even though metal is generally very durable, it does tend to be very buoyant in high winds.
 This is especially true for metal sheets, since there’s a much bigger surface area to consider.

 Shingles should be connected to the roof using nails that pierce through the roof sheathing.
 Ask your contractor about how to do this properly, especially if you’re worried about rust or water leaking in through the nail holes and damaging the underlayment.

 Asphalt shingles should be installed with quick-setting asphalt roof cement.
 Use this underneath each shingle, especially on shingles at the eaves, since these will be feeling the full brunt of the wind and will probably be at the most risk of getting blown away.

 If you’re looking for a trusted contractor to do this for you, get in touch with A&A Services Home Improvement.
 We have the materials you need to deal with high winds and the expertise required to properly install them.
 Give us a call today at (978) 219-2343, or fill out our contact form.
 We serve residents of Salem, Peabody, and Andover.

-Category: roofing Tag: materials
+Category: Uncategorized Tag: materials